Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 **Political Stability**
 Brazil has a stable democracy, good education system and strong civil rights.
-Flows of people and capital have helped to reduce border and trade friction (there is free trade within Mercosur), promote integration and have contributed to very "western" anti-discrimination laws -b
+Flows of people and capital have helped to reduce border and trade friction (there is free trade within Mercosur), promote integration and have contributed to very "western" anti-discrimination laws - such as the ratification of CEDAW (which even the USA has not).
+Globally Brazil is known for being very open towards environmental and political refugees such as the Haitians but also from neighbouring countries including Bolivia.

 **Social Inequality**
 Despite being a "country of immigrans" it is unfortunately those who are disciminated against in society, with African immigrants consistently the lowest in terms of educational attainment and exam scores.
-Many migrants - and those internally moving - also end up in cities' infamous "favelas" due to the cheap costs of living but that exacerbate social enequalities
+Many migrants - and those internally moving - also end up in cities' infamous "favelas" due to the cheap costs of living but that exacerbate social enequalities.